-Health experts claim that the technology in e-cigarettes exposes users to greater amounts of nicotine than standard cigarettes, with the result being that millions of teens are becoming rapidly addicted to vaping in a way not seen with tobacco.
+Health experts at the Food and Drug Administration (FDA) claim that the technology in e-cigarettes exposes users to greater amounts of nicotine than standard cigarettes, with the result being that millions of high school students and young adults are becoming rapidly addicted to vaping in a way not seen with traditional cigarettes.

-Aside from the addictive qualities of nicotine, it is generally agreed that vaping causes harm to the airways, throat, and lungs, risking potential catastrophic and irreversible injury.
+Aside from the addictive qualities of nicotine, it is generally agreed that vaping causes safety issues and harm to the airways, throat, and lung injury, risking potential catastrophic and irreversible injury.

 What Medical Conditions Have Been Associated With Vaping?

-Other reported vaping dangers have included all the following:
+Other reported vaping / electronic cigarettes dangers have included all the following:

-- In people under 25, the nicotine in vaping products can permanently alter the structure of the brain and cause personality changes and other cognitive disorders.
+- In people under 25, the nicotine in Juul e-cigarettes can permanently alter the structure of the brain and cause personality changes and other cognitive disorders.

-- Large doses of nicotine significantly increase blood pressure, heart rate, and stiffening of arteries, and can also cause vascular damage, which raises the risk of stroke, heart attack, and coronary artery disease.
+- Large doses of nicotine in Juul e-cigarettes significantly increase blood pressure, heart rate, and stiffening of arteries, and can also cause vascular damage, which raises the risk of stroke, heart attack, and coronary artery disease.

 - Respiratory ailments, including chronic bronchitis, as well as increased prevalence and severity of asthma among adolescents have been reported as a result of vaping.

 - Seizures and convulsions as a result of nicotine poisoning from excessive nicotine intake.

 - Increased risk of pulmonary disease.
 Some of the flavoring chemicals in vaping fluids are believed to cause a grave condition called “popcorn lung” (bronchiolitis obliterans), which is similar in nature to COPD and characterized by coughing, wheezing, and shortness of breath.
 However, it would seem there is still some uncertainty in the medical community over this.